Phosphorus Metabolism Disorders

 The only situation in which a kidney biopsy is necessary in the evaluation of hyperphosphatemia is if acute phosphate nephropathy (see above) is suspected.
 In this case, renal biopsy will show evidence of renal tubular damage and widespread deposition of calcium phosphate crystals.
 If renal biopsy is performed further out in time from the time of insult, chronic tubular damage and interstitial fibrosis may also be present.

 In primary hyperparathyroidism, PTH levels will be high, serum phosphorus levels are often low, and serum calcium levels are elevated.
 In contrast, in secondary hyperparathyroidism serum calcium levels are low, which stimulates PTH release causing renal phosphate wasting.
+However, in patients with renal disease and secondary hyperparathyroidism the decreased renal phosphorus excretion may counteract this.

 In patients who are malnourished or who have intestinal malabsorption syndromes vitamin D levels are low, which impairs intestinal absorption of phosphorus and promotes renal phosphorus wasting.